 Research and Study Skills

-Contains 20 Videos
+Contains over 24 Videos

 Emerson and Parker have lost control of the final commercial flight of the Berringer-848 model aeroplane.
 As it plummets from the sky, every second is vital.
 Fortunately skills coach extraordinaire, Ray Roundtree, is on hand to outline some strategies for better managing their time.
 As Ray himself remarks when all was said and done, they learned a valuable lesson.
 Show Less